 There are several options for podcast hosting, and some are free.
 However, Libsyn comes highly recommended by many podcasters.

-Libsyn, which is short for Liberated Syndication, has been around for over 15 years and not only hosts new and small podcasts, but they also host many of the bigger shows like Rogan and Marc Marron.
+Libsyn, which is short for Liberated Syndication, has been around for over 15 years and not only hosts new and small podcasts, but it also hosts many of the bigger shows like Rogan and Marc Maron.

-Libsyn offers several monthly plans, ranging from $5 to $150.
-One of their most popular options is the Advanced 400 plan for $20 a month.
+Libsyn offers several monthly plans, ranging from $5 to $150 per month.
+One of their most popular options is the Advanced plan, which costs $20 per month.
 The Libsyn team can walk you through everything you need to get started.

-Besides providing 400 MB of storage, this plan offers several other features.
+In addition to providing 540 MB of storage, this plan offers several other features.
 Plus, you can purchase additional storage if needed.
 For Susan and Tom’s show, this plan should be plenty.
 Their more advanced plan, LibsynPro, offers even more options, including custom mobile apps and private podcasting.
 Prices for this upper-tier option depend on your specific needs.

 Podcasting Equipment